Womesh Chunder Bonnerjee: As a president of Indian National Congress

 He presided over the first session of the Indian National Congress held at Bombay in 1885 from 28 to 31 December and attended by 72 members.
-In the 1886 session held at Calcutta, under the presidency of Dadabhai Naoroji, he proposed the formation of standing committees of the Congress in each province for the better co-ordination of its work and it was on this occasion that he advocated that the Congress should confine its activities to political matters only, leaving the question of social reforms to other organizations.
+In the 1886 session held at Calcutta, under the presidency of Dadabhai Naoroji, he proposed the formation of standing committees of the Congress in each province for the better co-ordination of its work and it was on this occasion that he advocated that the Congress should confine its activities to political matters only, leaving the question of social reforms to other organisations.
 He was the president of the Indian National Congress again in the 1892 session in Allahabad where he denounced the position that India had to prove for worthiness of political freedom.
-He moved to Britain and practiced before the Privy Council.
+He moved to Britain and practised before the Privy Council.
 He financed the British Committee of Congress and its journals in London.

 In 1865 Dadabhai Naoroji founded the London Indian society and Bonnerjee was made its general secretary.
 In December 1866, Naoroji dissolved the society and formed East Indian Association.
 When Bonnerjee became the Congress president Naoroji along with him, Eardley Norton and William Digby opened The Congress Political Agency, a branch of Congress in London.
 He lived in Croydon and named his residence after his birthplace Khidirpur.
 The Liberal party made him his candidate for the Barrow and Furness seat in 1892.
 Bonnerjee was defeated by Charles Cayzer, a Tory candidate.
 In the same elections Naoroji won the Finsbury Central constituency and defeated his nearest rival by a narrow margin of only 5 votes.
 Naoroji became the first Indian member of the British Parliament.
 In 1893, Naoriji, Bonnerjee and Badruddin Tyabji founded the Indian Parliamentary Committee in England.

 Personal life

 A daughter, Janaki Agnes Penelope Majumdar, studied natural science, chemistry, zoology and physiology at Newnham College, Cambridge University while another daughter, Susila Anita Bonnerjee was a doctor, teacher, and suffragette.
+Among Bonnerjee's grandsons through his daughter Pramila Chaudhuri were General Jayanto Nath Chaudhuri, 5th Chief of the Army Staff of the Indian Army, and Kali Prasad Choudhuri, a pilot officer in the Royal Indian Air Force killed in action in 1941.